jsf3467v/multi-task-ddi-audit/README.md

 ## Paper

-## Paper

-The full write-up is in [`paper.pdf`](https://huggingface.co/jsf3467v/multi-task-ddi-audit/blob/main/paper.pdf) on Hugging Face.
+The full write-up is in [`paper.pdf`](paper.pdf).
 Section 4 documents the data pipeline along with the alias-correction and PK-leakage discoveries.
 Section 5 presents the three audit findings with per-tier and per-class breakdowns.
 Section 6 discusses implications for clinical decision support and regulatory frameworks.

+## Model checkpoints

+The trained GNN and ablation checkpoints are on [Hugging Face](https://huggingface.co/jsf3467v/multi-task-ddi-audit).
+They are released only so the audit results can be reproduced, not for any clinical use.

 ## Citation